Centre for Pedagogical Innovation guidance on Generative AI in university teaching and learning at Brock University.

 - Due to high demand, access to ChatGPT is at times only available to OpenAI Plus subscribers.

-Large Language Models are trained to predict the next word in a sentence, given the text that has already been written.
+Large Language Models (LLMs) are trained to predict the next word in a sentence, given the text that has already been written.
 Early attempts at addressing this task (such as the next-word prediction on a smartphone keyboard) are only coherent within a few words, but GPT has the ability to pay attention to words and phrases which were written much earlier in the text, allowing it to maintain context for much longer.
 This new capacity is combined with many training phases through automation, outsourced human labour, and “beta testing” such as the current public availability.
 As a result, models like ChatGPT, and its underlying technology GPT-3, are good at predicting what words are most likely to come next in a sentence, which results in generally coherent text.

 One area where generative AI tools often fail is in repeating facts or quotations.
 To a model trained to sound convincing, the only important aspect of a fact is that it sounds like a fact.
 This means that models like GPT-3 frequently generate claims that sound real, but to an expert they are clearly wrong.